Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 ```

   - Call the `QmlArcGISArView::qmlRegisterTypes()` before the creation of the QML engine, to register the
 `ArcGISArView` and `LocationDataSource` QML types in QML engine.
-This is necessary to create a object
+This is necessary to create an object
 of these types in QML.
 ```
 Esri::ArcGISRuntime::Toolkit::QmlArcGISArView::qmlRegisterTypes();